andrew/ultimate-awesome/README.md

 - [awesome-vlc](https://github.com/mfkl/awesome-vlc) - 👻 A curated list of awesome VLC and LibVLC resources. .
 - [awesome-zama](https://github.com/zama-ai/awesome-zama) - A curated list of amazing Fully Homomorphic Encryption (FHE) resources created by the team at Zama.
 - [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
-- [Awesome_Multimodel_LLM](https://github.com/Atomic-man007/Awesome_Multimodel_LLM) - Awesome_Multimodel is a curated GitHub repository that provides a comprehensive collection of resources for Multimodal Large Language Models (MLLM).
-It covers datasets, tuning techniques, in-context learning, visual reasoning, foundational models, and more.
-Stay updated with the latest advancement.
 - [awesome-voice-conversion](https://github.com/JeffC0628/awesome-voice-conversion) - A curated list of awesome voice conversion, projects and communities.
 - [awesome-operational_research](https://github.com/joaojunior/awesome-operational_research) - A curated list of awesome Operational research solvers, libraries, books, teachers and resources.
 - [Awesome-LLM-Healthcare](https://github.com/mingze-yuan/Awesome-LLM-Healthcare) - The paper list of the review on LLMs in medicine - "Large Language Models Illuminate a Progressive Pathway to Artificial Healthcare Assistant: A Review".